abraunegg/onedrive/readme.md

 ### What to include in your bug report
-When raising a new bug report, please ensure you provide **all details requested in the issue template**, including:
+When raising a new bug report, please include **all details requested in the issue template**, such as:

 - A clear description of the problem and how to reproduce it
 - Your operating system and installation method